 OSCAR 1 [AMSAT]

-The first OSCAR Phase I amateur satellite was launched piggyback with Discover 36.
+The first OSCAR Phase I amateur satellite was launched piggyback with KH-3 5 (Discoverer 36).
 A group of enthusiasts in California formed Project OSCAR and persuaded the United States Air Force to replace ballast on the Agena upper stage with the 4.5 kg OSCAR I package.
 The satellite was box shaped with a single monopole antenna and battery powered.
 The 140 mW transmitter onboard discharged its batteries after three weeks.
 570 Amateurs in 28 countries reported receiving its simple 'HI-HI' morse code signals on the VHF 2 meter band (144.983 MHz) until 1 January 1962.
 The speed of the HI-HI message was controlled by a temperature sensor inside the spacecraft.
-OSCAR I re-entered the atmosphere January 31, 1962 after 312 revolutions
+OSCAR I re-entered the atmosphere 31 January 1962 after 312 revolutions

-OSCAR 2 was nearly identical.
-Differences included (1) changing the surface thermal coatings to achieve a cooler internal spacecraft environment, (2) modifying the sensing system so the satellite temperature could be measured accurately as the batteries decayed, and (3) lowering the transmitter power output to 100 mW to extend the life of the onboard battery.
-OSCAR II lasted 18 days ceasing operation on 20 June 1962 and re-entered June 21, 1962.
+OSCAR 2 was a nearly identical copy of the first satellite.
+Differences included changing the surface thermal coatings to achieve a cooler internal spacecraft environment, modifying the sensing system so the satellite temperature could be measured accurately as the batteries decayed, and lowering the transmitter power output to 100 mW to extend the life of the onboard battery.
+OSCAR II was launched piggy back with KH-4 5 and lasted 18 days ceasing operation on 20 June 1962 and re-entered 21 June 1962.

 A third OSCAR was designed, built, and tested, but was never launched.
 Similar in design to OSCAR 1 and 2, OSCAR* contained a 250 mW beacon with phase-coherent keying.
 OSCAR* was never launched as the workers decided to focus their efforts on the first relay satellite - OSCAR 3.